doctest/doctest/doc/markdown/roadmap.md

 - test with missed warning flags for GCC - look into https://github.com/Barro/compiler-warnings
 - utf8???
 - handle ```wchar``` strings???
-- print a warning when no assertion is encountered in a test case
+- hierarchical test suites - using a stack for the pushed ones
-- hierarchical test suites - using a stack for the pushed ones - should be easy
+- ability to specify the width of the terminal in terms of characters (for example 60 - less than 80 - the default)
 - ability to re-run only newly compiled tests based on time stamps using ```__DATE__``` and ```__TIME__``` - stored in some file
 - add underscores to all preprocessor identifiers not intended for use by the user
 - put everything from the ```detail``` namespace also in a nested anonymous namespace to make them with internal linkage